cs50nestm/cs50labs/hexadecimal/README.md

 ## Your Turn

-Complete the second `for` loop int he program on the right to convert a hexadecimal number to a decimal (base 10) number.
+Complete the second `for` loop in the program on the right to convert a hexadecimal number to a decimal (base 10) number.

 After prompting the user for a hexadecimal number, the program iterates through the string and uses a function `isxdigit()` which checks that each character is a legal hexadecimal digit.
 The same loop then changes all digits to lower case, so that the same algorithm can convert `a` and `A` to the same value.